Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ### Features left to be implemented

+In future releases of this project and as I learn more about the languages used in this project, I would like to add some additional features to improve user experience:

-- Rating/Voting System:
+- Rating/Voting System
+  - This feature would allow users to rate the words within the dictionary either through a star based rating system or an up-vote/down-vote based system
+  - This type of feature will let visitors and other users know how accurate a word or word description is within the dictionary

-- Favourites Section:
+- Favourites Section
   - This feature would allow users to add any of the words in the dictionary to a favourites section that would be located in their profile
-  - This will allow users to easily view some of their favourite words without having to search or scroll through the dictionary
+  - This would allow users to easily view some of their favourite words without having to search or scroll through the dictionary

-- County Categories:

-- Pronunciation Feature:
+- Pronunciation Feature
   - This feature would allow users to hear how each of the words featured in the dictionary are pronounced
+  - When a user clicks on a word to view the definition and example, they will also be presented with an audio button to hear the pronunciation of that word
+  - When a user is adding a word to the dictionary, they will have the option to upload an audio file of the word pronunciation

 [Contents](#contents)